Skip to main content

 Step 2.
 Set up monitoring environment

-Helm allows you to easily create and manage the Prometheus stack in your K8S cluster.
-Install the kube-prometheus-stack to deploy the Prometheus stack and Grafana dashboards.
+You can use Helm to conveniently create and manage a Prometheus stack environment in the Kubernetes cluster.
+Install the kube-prometheus-stack to deploy the kube-prometheus stack, Grafana dashboard, and other monitoring tools in the Kubernetes cluster.

-1. Create a directory in your local environment for the example tasks:
+1. Create a directory for the example task in your local environment's default download path.

 mkdir ~/Downloads/ike-gpu-monitor